Skip to content

 Published 14 March 2021

-Categorised as Histories of countries and key towns and cities around the world
+Categorized as Histories of countries and key towns and cities around the world

-A History of Krakow, Poland
+A Short History of Krakow, Poland

 By Tim Lambert Early Krakow According to legend Cracow was founded by a hero called Krak who killed a dragon by feeding it animal skins filled with sulfur.
 In reality, Krakow was a thriving settlement and a center of trade by the 10th century.
-Krakow was first mentioned in 965 by a Spanish merchant who… Continue reading A History of Krakow, Poland
+Krakow was first mentioned in 965 by a Spanish merchant who… Continue reading A Short History of Krakow, Poland

 Published 14 March 2021

-Categorised as Histories of countries and key towns and cities around the world
+Categorized as Histories of countries and key towns and cities around the world

 A History of Warnford